Benyamain/DoomAI/README.md

 # DoomAI
-A reinforcement learning model that can play Mario!
+A reinforcement learning model that can play Doom!